MarcoPWx/Scraper/README.md

 - SimHash: a fast fingerprint for text; if two fingerprints differ by only a few bits (Hamming distance), the texts are near-duplicates.
 - Idempotent: safe to run again; nothing breaks or duplicates.

+Appendix O — Teach & Preview mode quickstart

+Teach mode (verbose learning logs)
+- Use --teach on ship or harvest/import commands to see labeled decisions:
+  - [teach §E. Validate] Levenshtein ratio > 0.85 → reject near-duplicate wording
+  - [teach §F. SimHash] Hamming distance < 8 → skip near-duplicate question by fingerprint
+  - [teach §B. Heuristics] EnhancedHarvester TF‑IDF cosine max < 0.85 → unique
+- These labels map to sections in this README so you can jump between logs and docs.

+Preview mode (fast sampling)
+- Use --preview on ship to include previews in the HTML report:
+  - Quizzes: two sample questions per category
+  - Research: the first bullet of each new summary

+One-shot with teach+preview
+  scraper ship local \
+    --qm /path/to/QuizMentor.ai/quizzes \
+    --research /path/to/AI-Research \
+    --report-dir ./reports \
+    --teach --preview --strict \
+    --max-content 200 --questions-per-content 5

+Heuristics thresholds (cheat sheet)
+- Uniqueness (text): Levenshtein ratio < 0.85
+- Uniqueness (semantic, enhanced): TF‑IDF cosine max < 0.85
+- Near-duplicate fingerprint (SimHash): Hamming distance < 8 → skip

+Appendix P — Productization & Tauri UI (proposal)

+This project can stand alone as a desktop product: local-only harvesting, previews, and teaching-first logs.
+- See docs/TAURI.md for a proposed Tauri UI (Rust + WebView) in the style of AI-OS-PRO
+- See docs/EPICS.md for epics, phases, and acceptance criteria (Frontend, Learning Center, Gating, Reports)
+- See docs/JOURNEYS.md for 20 user journeys and 20 system-to-system journeys used as acceptance scenarios
+- See docs/SYSTEM_STATUS.md for an at-a-glance status snapshot

 End of appendices.

+Appendix Q — Legal guardrails & policy (overview)
+- See docs/LEGAL_GUARDRAILS.md for the design and gates
+- Use docs/POLICY_TEMPLATE.yaml to create a project policy.yaml
+- Ship Report shows a Legal Summary card (placeholder until gates are implemented)